 Some executive functions include:

 - Initiating proper behavior and inhibiting improper actions

 Most of us never think of these actions as “skills” since they come naturally to us.
 But in reality, they require complex cognitive activity.

 Executive dysfunction can affect every aspect of a person’s life, from their organization skills to their interpersonal relationships.

 The following are a few signs of executive dysfunction that can occur after brain injury:

 Lack of motivation and initiation (also known as adynamia) usually occurs after damage to the frontal lobe.
 Symptoms of adynamia can include low activity, difficulty getting tasks started or finishing a task to completion, and social isolation.

 In severe cases, the person can struggle to perform basic self-care tasks such as showering and taking medication.

 While adynamia can look a lot like depression, it is not a psychological illness.
-Rather, the person’s lack of motivation stems from several cognitive deficits, such as poor problem-solving skills and memory problems.
+Rather, the person’s lack of motivation stems from several cognitive deficits, such as poor attention and problem-solving skills and memory problems.
 Helping the patient improve these skills can therefore often improve their motivation.